eddysanoli/obsidian-notes/Programming/Vim/Cheatsheet.md

 - `ma`: Create a marker "a" in the current line
 - `backtick+a` or `'a`: Jump to marker "a".
 The backtick jumps to the beginning of the entire line and the apostrophe jumps to the first non-blank character.
 - `:markers`: List all the available markers in the current file.
+- `"+p` : Copy from clipboard instead from the register

 ## Surround Plugin